 - Records whose email address and fax number are both suppressed

-After clicking Upload a Suppression List, you can upload a .csv file to suppress recipients from recipients from receiving emails, faxes, or both.
+After clicking Upload a Suppression List, you can upload a .csv file to suppress contacts from contacts from receiving emails, faxes, or both.

-- Select how you're identifying your recipient records: by email address or fax number (your list should contain these values).
+- Select how you're identifying your contact records: by email address or fax number (your list should contain these values).

-- Select the type of message(s) recipients are to be suppressed from receiving: email only, fax only, or both email and fax.
+- Select the type of message(s) contacts are to be suppressed from receiving: email only, fax only, or both email and fax.